 What ObamaCare Means for You, Your Family, and Your Business

 When hearing about the Affordable Care Act (ObamaCare), the first question that comes to mind is, “how will ObamaCare affect me, my family, and my business?”
 The answer, of course, depends on a number of factors including income and whether or not you currently have health insurance.
-Below we break down different segments of the population and discuss how each will be affected by the new health care law.
+Below we break down different segments of the population and discuss how each demographic will be affected.

-Percentage of US population in each category is from the Kaiser Family Foundation compilation of data for 2011 http://kff.org/other/state-indicator/total-population/) Based on analysis by the Kaiser Commission on Medicaid and the Uninsured and the Urban Institute of the US Census Bureau’s Annual Social and Economic Supplement to the Current Population Survey (CPS ASEC).
+The percentage of US population in each category of the image above is from the Kaiser Family Foundation compilation of data for 2011.
+It is based on analysis by the Kaiser Commission on Medicaid and the Uninsured and the Urban Institute of the US Census Bureau’s Annual Social and Economic Supplement to the Current Population Survey (CPS ASEC).
 The CPS supplement is the primary source of annual health insurance coverage information in the United States.

-Where more than one kind of insurance was reported, individuals are sorted into only one category of insurance coverage using the following hierarchy:
+Where more than one kind of insurance was reported, individuals were sorted into only one category of insurance coverage using the following hierarchy:

-- Medicare: Includes those covered by Medicare only, as well as those covered by Medicare and a private/other source of coverage.
+- Medicare: Includes those covered by Medicare only, as well as those covered by Medicare and a private or other sources of coverage.

 - Employer: Includes those covered by employer-sponsored coverage either through their own job or as a dependent.

 - Other Public: Includes those covered under the military or Veterans Administration.